daurnimator/lua-psl/doc/index.md

 ### `psl.check_version_number(version)` <!-- --> {#psl.check_version_number}

 Check if the given version number is at least the current library version number.

 Returns the current library version number if the given version number is at least the version of the library, otherwise returns `false`.
-If the argument is missing, `nil` or `0` then returns the current library version number without performing a check.
+If the `version` argument is missing, `nil` or `0` then returns the current library version number without performing a check.

 Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.